Match Game on DVD

 The Hollywood Squares

-There was also a children's version of the show called Storybook Squares that ran from January to August, 1969 on Saturday mornings, with kids competing for fabulous toys and the stars dressed as storybook characters.
+Peter Marshall, host of Hollywood Squares in the 1970sNBC also ran a kiddie variation of this game called Storybook Squares that aired from January to August, 1969 on Saturday mornings, with youngsters competing for fabulous toys with the 9 guest stars dressed as fanciful storybook characters.
+It was not successful but loads of fun.

 Here's a rare audio clip - seven minutes of a 1970 daytime telecast.
 The quality is terrible, but that's all there is!